gmitt98/python-api-challenge/README.md

 I also copied the unit testing file for the original module and updated it to demonstrate that this works.
 The module is documented and there is a longer explanation in the note for my notebook code.

+Caution: the .get_coordinates attribute will only grab the first value in the list for a city name.
+There are cities that share names.

 ### Example of citipy2 in use: